-Under its enabling statute (Public Law 100-456), the board is responsible for independent, external oversight of all activities in DOE's nuclear weapons complex affecting nuclear health and safety.
-The board reviews operations, practices, and occurrences at DOE's defense nuclear facilities and makes recommendations to the secretary of Energy to protect public health and safety.
+Under its enabling statute (Public Law 100-456), the Defense Nuclear Facilities Safety Board (DNFSB) is responsible for independent, external oversight of all activities in DOE's nuclear weapons complex affecting nuclear health and safety.
+The board reviews operations, practices, and occurrences at DOE's defense nuclear facilities and makes recommendations to the Secretary of Energy to protect public health and safety.
+The board has made 38 formal sets of recommendations including 175 specific recommendations on health and safety issues for Department of Energy defense nuclear facilities.

 In September 1994, during a DNFSB tour of a storage building in 9204-2E, a discrepancy with specific stipulations of the criticality safety approval for storage of fissile material in that area was identified.
-As a result, a number of operations at the Y-12 Plant were curtailed.
-However, environmental operations (compliance monitoring, reporting, and oversight) have continued uninterrupted, and there have been no environmental impacts as a result of the stand-down.
-Operations in Y-12 facilities have been resumed in phases, and restart of the Enriched Uranium Operations is planned for 1998.
+As a result, a number of operations at the Y-12 Plant were curtailed and the DNFSB ultimately issued Recommendation 94-4, "Deficiencies in Criticality Safety at the Oak Ridge Y-12 Plant."
+However, environmental operations (compliance monitoring, reporting, and oversight) continued uninterrupted, and there were no environmental impacts as a result of the stand-down.